-Professor of Physics, Electrical Engineering, and Chemical Engineering and Materials Science
+Professor of Physics and Electrical and Computer Engineering

 - 1997, Doctoral Degree, Applied Physics, Harvard University